flyteorg/flyte/flyteidl/protos/docs/core/core.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

-   "resource_type", ":ref:`ref_flyteidl.core.ResourceType`", "", "Identifies the specific type of resource that this identifer corresponds to."
+   "resource_type", ":ref:`ref_flyteidl.core.ResourceType`", "", "Identifies the specific type of resource that this identifier corresponds to."
    "project", ":ref:`ref_string`", "", "Name of the project the resource belongs to."
    "domain", ":ref:`ref_string`", "", "Name of the domain the resource belongs to.
 A domain can be considered as a subset within a specific project."
    "name", ":ref:`ref_string`", "", "User provided value for the resource."